Certificate in Community-Based Program Management

 About

-The Certificate in Community-Based Program Management at Fort Hays State University provides students with the administrative and leadership skills necessary to manage non-profit organizations and community-based programs.
-The curriculum focuses on objective analysis of societal challenges, fiscal management through grant writing, and professional leadership development to prepare graduates for the workforce.
+The Certificate in Community-Based Program Management at Fort Hays State University helps students develop the skills needed to lead and manage nonprofit organizations and community-based efforts.
+Students learn to understand community challenges, secure funding through grant writing, and develop strong leadership skills to prepare for careers in the field.

 Why pursue a Certificate in Community-Based Program Management at Fort Hays State University?